HPS, Hundred Peaks Section, 276 Peaks

 the Sierra Club.

-by a vote of the members, the section deleted one peak and added
+In November of 1999, by a vote of the members, the section deleted one peak and added

 five new ones thereby increasing the total to 277 peaks.
 The peak